-Dann Mitchell (Associate Professor in Atmospheric Science, and Head of Group)
+Dann Mitchell (Professor in Atmospheric Science, and Head of Group)

 I joined the University of Bristol faculty following 4 years of postdoctoral research in Oxford’s Atmospheric, Oceanic and Planetary Physics department.
 I was recently appointed as the Joint Met Office Chair in climate change and impacts at The University of Bristol.
 My research interests are around climate extremes and impacts.
 Ranging from the circulation patterns that lead to extreme weather, to the health hazards from, e.g. heatwaves, or hurricanes.
 I also like to dabble in the atmospheres of other planets, especially Mars.